mlbiche/code-img/README.md

 ## Coding conventions

-The entire project shoudl respect the following defined coding conventions :
+The entire project shoudl respect the following defined coding conventions:

 * Indentation is composed by two spaces, as defined by React.js.
 * Components `.js` and `.css` files are placed in a same folder specific to the component.